savonix/phunkybb/README.md

 * Showcase for new Sinatra features and helpers
 * Test utility for rack middleware and as rack middleware

+It is running on Ruby 1.9.1 and Sinatra 1.0a.

 See also: